hupe13/extensions-leaflet-map-github/readme.txt

 Maybe you need a Github token.

 == Changelog ==

+Many thanks to everyone who found errors and provided ideas for new functions.

 * new option for hover: opacity
 * hover: new default for popupclose: 0